|Filed pursuant to Rule 424(b)(5)|

 |Nasdaq Capital Market symbol for common stock||“TTNP”|

-Management will have broad discretion as to the use of the proceeds from this offering, and we may not use the proceeds effectively.
+We have broad discretion in the use of the net proceeds we receive from this offering and may not use them effectively.

 You may experience future dilution as a result of future equity offerings and other issuances of our common stock or other securities.
 In addition, this offering and future equity offerings and other issuances of our common stock or other securities may adversely affect our common stock price.

 In order to raise additional capital, we may in the future offer additional shares of our common stock or other securities convertible into or exchangeable for our common stock at prices that may not be the same as the price per share in this offering.
 We may not be able to sell shares or other securities in any other offering at a price per share that is equal to or greater than the price per share paid by the investor in this offering, and investors purchasing shares or other securities in the future could have rights superior to existing stockholders.
 The price per share at which we sell additional shares of our common stock or securities convertible into common stock in future transactions may be higher or lower than the price per share in this offering.
 You will incur dilution upon exercise of any outstanding stock options, warrants or upon the issuance of shares of common stock under our stock incentive programs.
 In addition, the sale of shares in this offering and any future sales of a substantial number of shares of our common stock in the public market, or the perception that such sales may occur, could adversely affect the price of our common stock.
 We cannot predict the effect, if any, that market sales of those shares of common stock or the availability of those shares for sale will have on the market price of our common stock.

 Our share price may be volatile, which could prevent you from being able to sell your shares at or above your purchase price.

 The market price of shares of our common stock has been and may continue to be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:

 |·||results of our product development efforts;|